sacha23/bookeer/README.md

-# bookeer
+# booker
-Simple python script to make a single pdf from list of URL's
+Simple python script to make a single pdf from book like websites.

 # TBD :
  - [ ] iframe capture and extracting correct info iframe.